2001 All-Ireland Senior Football Championship: Round 4

-All-Ireland series
+All-Ireland Senior Football Championship

-The provincial champions and the winners of round 4 contested the quarter finals.
+The provincial champions and the winners of round 4 contested the quarter-finals.
 The quarter final matches would be between a provincial champion and a round 4 winner.

 Quarter-finals

 Three of the quarter-finals involved teams who had previously met in their respective provinces.
 The exception was Dublin v Kerry, which in itself was exceptional in that it was held at Semple Stadium in Thurles.